dcmaglione/dcmaglione/README.md

 ```

 ## About Me ##
-I'm a Software Engineer at the Johns Hopkins University Applied Physics Laboratory working on Intelligent Combat Platforms.
+I'm a Software Engineer at the Johns Hopkins University Applied Physics Laboratory working in the Force Projection Sector.

 When I'm not clacking away at a keyboard, you'll find me spending quality time with friends and family, skateboarding around the city, reading a good book, or enjoying a nice cup of coffee.